aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/converting/convert-pdf-to-excel/_index.md

     priority: 0.7
 ---

-## Node.js PDF to Excel Conversions
+## Creating spreadsheets from PDF using Node.js

 **Aspose.PDF for Node.js via C++** support the feature of converting PDF files to Excel, and CSV formats.